-Triton Knoll is part of the Greater Wash strategic area off the east coast of England, located 20 miles off the Lincolnshire coast and 28 miles off the Norfolk coast.
+Triton Knoll is part of the Greater Wash strategic area off the east coast of England, some 20 miles off the Lincolnshire coast and 28 miles off the Norfolk coast.
 This is one of three strategic areas off the UK coast approved for offshore wind development by The Crown Estate and the Government in 2003.
 Once built, the electrical infrastructure at sea and on land will connect the wind farm to the grid.
-Underwater export cables from the offshore wind farm will land north of Anderby Creek, and the electricity will be routed via a 57km underground cable network to the Bicker Fen substation, close to the town of Boston (UK).
+Underwater export cables from the offshore wind farm will land north of Anderby Creek, and the electricity will be routed via an underground cable network to the Bicker Fen substation close to Boston (U.S.).

 Triton Knoll has a large website with plenty of facts, figures, background and official information on the project: http://www.tritonknoll.co.uk